Skip to content

 1. In CL, edits sometimes result in creating a large amount of uninteded differences involving ^^xsd:string.
 If you see these differences after running the command above, they can be resolved by following the instructions here.

-6. GitHub desktop should detect the clash and ask you if you want to open in your text editor of choice (e.g., Atom).
+• GitHub Desktop will detect the clash and suggest opening it in your text editor of choice (e.g., Atom, VSCode).